 The 'cards' can be dragged and dropped onto one another in order to test hypotheses about which ones are being 'made happy' by which characteristics.
 Note that there are four more cards than are required to complete a pattern, and that you needn't get all 8 cards 'happy' to demonstrate understanding of the pattern.
 Indeed, having them all 'happy' actually gives you less information than having some happy, some not.

-When you have established cause-and-effect through experimentation (and inspiration), you progress to a testing area.
 Your task here is to design several cards utilizing the rule you have deduced by moving cards on the Circle page.